PseudoDevs/IamGhost/bmd9.md

-Last updated: 2024-04-18 05:33:28
+Last updated: 2024-04-18 05:34:01
-Random Quote: War.
-Such a fascinating concept.
-A temporary salve for a permanent human flaw. - The Handler
+Random Quote: A grievous wound, aye, but Thoros healed it.
+There's never been no better healer.  -  Lem Lemoncloak